 Ineffective Assistance of Counsel

 Ineffective assistance of counsel, or bad lawyering, constitutes a violation of a criminal defendant’s Sixth Amendment right to counsel.
 In too many cases defendants retain or are burdened with attorneys who lack the time, experience, or professional responsibility to zealously represent their clients.
 The resulting representation may include failures to investigate an alibi defense, investigate prosecution witnesses, enlist experts to challenge the prosecution’s physical evidence, or even attend or stay awake for hearings.
-In addition, some attorneys accept cases for which they are not qualified and are thus unable to properly represent a defendant.
-Bad lawyering results in an unlevel playing field for the defendant and, all too often, wrongful conviction.
+In addition, some attorneys accept cases for which they are not qualified to litigate and are thus unable to properly represent a defendant.
+Bad lawyering results in an unlevel playing field for the defendant, and all too often, lead to a wrongful conviction.